ahmadaghazadeh/BaseKnowledge/c-sharp/c-sharp.md

 * **Throw ex** does not preserve the stack trace.
 So all errors of Source1 will be wiped out and only Source2 error will sent to the client.

 ![image](images/throw-ex-vs-throw.png)

+## Events
+* An event is a notification sent by an object to signal the occurrence of an action.
+Events in .NET follow the **observer design pattern**.

+* In C#, an event is an **encapsulated delegate**.
+It is dependent on the delegate.
+The delegate defines the signature for the event handler method of the subscriber class.

+### Design goals for event support
+* Enable very minimal coupling between an event source and an event sink.
+These two components may not be written by the same organization, and may even be updated on totally different schedules.

+* It should be very simple to subscribe to an event, and to unsubscribe from that same event.

+* Event sources should support multiple event subscribers.
+It should also support having no event subscribers attached.